 BO and sew to inside of neckline, trapping neck steek sts inside the collar.

-With RS facing, starting at the lower Right Front, pick up and knit 15 sts along the Ribbing section, pick up and knit all purl sts along colorwork front, pick up and knit 10 sts from the Collar section.
+With RS facing and smaller needles, starting at the lower Right Front, pick up and knit 15 sts along the Ribbing section, pick up and knit all purl sts along colorwork front, pick up and knit 10 sts from the Collar section.

 Work in St st for 28 rows, BO and sew to WS of jacket, trapping steek inside.